-Coding standards are located throughout each OPCS-4 chapter of the reference book and applicable to specific procedures/interventions, codes, categories or blocks of codes.
-Coding standards are, generally, listed in code, category or range order.
-The unique identifiers for coding standards begin with 'PCS' followed by the chapter letter, the number of the standard and the title (e.g. PCSA1: Guide tube anterior cingulotomy (A03.1)).
+Coding standards are located throughout each OPCS-4 chapter and applicable to specific procedures/interventions, codes, categories, or blocks of codes.
+Coding standards are listed in code, category, or range order.

+The unique identifiers for coding standards begin with 'PCS' followed by the chapter letter, the number of the standard and the title (e.g., PCSA1: Guide tube anterior cingulotomy (A03.1)).